craftech-io/module-installer/README.md

 ### Validate the Downloaded Binary

-Craftech-install will retrieve the desired GitHub Release Asset specified by the `--binary-name` property, but how can we confirm that this binary has not been tampered with?
+Module-install will retrieve the desired GitHub Release Asset specified by the `--binary-name` property, but how can we confirm that this binary has not been tampered with?
 In short, we trust that the maintainer has been responsible and not allowed a malicious third-party to corrupt the Release Asset.

 You can narrow the scope of this trust by computing a checksum on a Release Asset using a UNIX command like `shasum -a 256 /path/to/file` when you first download the release.
 You can then feed this value (e.g. `b0b30cc24aed1b8cded2df903183b884c77f086efffc36ef19876d1c55fef93d`) to `--binary-sha256-checksum` or `--binary-sha512-checksum`.
-If the checksum does not match, craftech-install will fail with an error.
+If the checksum does not match, module-install will fail with an error.
 This way, you are at least notified if the Release Asset you initially downloaded has since been changed.

 ### Is it safe to pipe URLs into bash?